Neutrino quantum kinetics in two spatial dimensions: Introduction

-Understanding the quasi-steady state flavor configuration resulting from fast flavor conversion is an active field of research~\cite{Shalgar:2022rjj, Shalgar:2022lvv,Nagakura:2022xwe,Nagakura:2023mhr,Nagakura:2023xhc,Xiong:2024pue,Cornelius:2023eop,Shalgar:2019qwg,Shalgar:2024gjt,Xiong:2024tac,Martin:2021xyl,Zaizen:2023ihz,Zaizen:2022cik,Xiong:2023vcm,Richers:2021xtf,Bhattacharyya:2020jpj,Bhattacharyya:2022eed,Wu:2021uvt}.
+Understanding the quasi-steady state flavor configuration resulting from fast flavor conversion is an active field of research~\cite{Shalgar:2022rjj, Shalgar:2022lvv,Nagakura:2022xwe,Nagakura:2023mhr,Nagakura:2023xhc,Xiong:2024pue,Cornelius:2023eop,Shalgar:2019qwg,Shalgar:2024gjt,Xiong:2024tac,Martin:2021xyl,Zaizen:2023ihz,Zaizen:2022cik,Xiong:2023vcm,Richers:2021xtf,Bhattacharyya:2020jpj,Bhattacharyya:2022eed,Wu:2021uvt,Fiorillo:2024qbl,Johns:2023jjt,Nagakura:2023jfi,Johns:2024dbe}.
 While a robust criterion to predict the quasi-steady state flavor configuration is still missing, it is clear that the boundary conditions assumed for the QKE simulations as well as the shape of the ELN distribution could dramatically affect the final flavor configuration~\cite{Cornelius:2023eop,Shalgar:2022rjj,Shalgar:2022lvv,Shalgar:2024gjt}.
-On the other hand, it remains to be clarified how the quasi-steady state configuration could change, when relaxing the symmetry assumptions imposed on the system.
-Preliminary work shows that increasing the dimensionality of the simulation box~\cite{Richers:2021xtf,Shalgar:2019qwg} or breaking the azimuthal symmetry~\cite{Shalgar:2021oko} can lead to efficient spreading of flavor waves across neutrino angular modes and spatial regions.
+On the other hand, it remains to be clarified whether the quasi-steady state flavor configuration is unique~\cite{Fiorillo:2024qbl} and how the quasi-steady state configuration could change, when relaxing the symmetry assumptions imposed on the system.
+This issue was investigated in the context of slow flavor conversion~\cite{Raffelt:2007yz,Raffelt:2013rqa,Mangano:2014zda}, and preliminary work focusing on fast flavor conversion shows that increasing the dimensionality of the simulation box~\cite{Richers:2021xtf,Shalgar:2019qwg} or breaking the azimuthal symmetry~\cite{Shalgar:2021oko} can lead to efficient spreading of flavor waves across neutrino angular modes and spatial regions.

 In this paper, we explore the flavor conversion phenomenology in two spatial dimensions, moving beyond the assumption of spherical symmetry previously employed~\cite{Shalgar:2022rjj, Shalgar:2022lvv,Shalgar:2024gjt,Cornelius:2023eop}.
 Our goal is to investigate how the flavor conversion physics changes in the presence of multiple spatial dimensions.
 Introducing perturbations across the simulation annulus, we find that the quasi-steady state flavor configuration changes qualitatively, breaking the initial symmetry of the system.
 In addition, the dynamical impact of neutrino advection and collisions spreads flavor instabilities across neighboring regions in the simulation shell.